GideonOB/Gideon/README.md

 - 👋 Hi, I’m @Gideon777
-- 👀 I’m interested in Website designing
+- 👀 I’m interested in Data Science/Analytics
-- 🌱 I’m currently learning JavaScript
+- 🌱 I've completed 6 out of 8 courses in the Google Data Analytics Professional Certificate program
-- 💞️ I’m looking to collaborate on innovative web projects
+- 💞️ I’m looking to collaborate on innovative data science projects
 - 📫 How to reach me ...oseibonsugideon400@gmail.com

 <!---